UCSBCarpentry/2025-04-14-git-novice/episodes/14-branches.md

 origin  git@github.com:owner/recipes-owner.git (push)
 ```

-In their local repo, the Collaborator creates a new branch called 'add-tomato-to-guac'
+In their local repo, the Collaborator creates a new branch called 'instr-broccoli'

 ```bash
 $ git switch -c instr-broccoli